ViggyWithIt/market-sense-dashboard/README.md

-# Market-Sense Dashboard
+# Market-Sense

-**A data-driven web application that visualizes daily stock prices against financial news sentiment to provide clearer market context.**
+**My full-stack web app for visualizing how financial news sentiment impacts stock prices.**

 ![Market-Sense Screenshot](images/screenshot.png)

-## Project Description
+## Why I Built This

-In a world where financial stability can feel unpredictable, understanding the forces that drive market movements is a form of empowerment.
-This project was born from a desire to cut through the noise of financial reporting and create a clear, data-driven view of market sentiment.
+After my quantitative trading model was blindsided by a sudden news event, I realized that the numbers on the chart were only half the story.
+I became obsessed with the idea of seeing the "human" element—the fear and greed reflected in the news—right alongside the hard data.
+I wanted to build a tool that could bridge that gap.

-Market-Sense is a full-stack web application that fetches real-time stock prices and financial news from the Alpha Vantage API.
-It then calculates an average daily sentiment score from the news headlines and plots this score against the stock's price on a single, interactive chart.
-By visualizing quantitative price data alongside qualitative sentiment data, this tool aims to provide a more nuanced perspective for students and new investors.
+Market-Sense is my answer.
+It's a web app that pulls daily stock prices and the latest financial news, analyzes the sentiment of the headlines, and then plots both on a single, interactive graph.
+This project was my deep dive into full-stack development, APIs, and the challenge of turning messy, real-world news into structured, visual data.
+It's my attempt to create a clearer, more contextual view of the market.

-## Features
+## What It Does

--   **Dynamic Data Fetching:** Pulls the latest daily stock prices and news from the Alpha Vantage API
+-   **Fetches daily stock prices and relevant news** for a given ticker using the Alpha Vantage API.
--   **Sentiment Analysis:** Calculates an average sentiment score for each day based on financial news headlines
+-   **Analyzes news headlines** to calculate an average daily sentiment score.
--   **Interactive Visualization:** Renders a responsive line chart using Chart.js with dual Y-axes to clearly compare price and sentiment
+-   **Plots both price and sentiment** on an interactive Chart.js graph with two Y-axes for easy comparison.
--   **Full-Stack Architecture:** Built with a Python/Flask backend that processes data and a JavaScript/HTML frontend that displays it
+-   **Built on a simple full-stack architecture** with a Python/Flask backend for data processing and a clean HTML/JS frontend for visualization.

 ## Tech Stack

 -   **Backend:** Python, Flask
 -   **Frontend:** HTML, CSS, JavaScript, Chart.js
--   **APIs:** Alpha Vantage API
+-   **Data Source:** Alpha Vantage API
 -   **Libraries:** Requests

 ## Local Setup and Installation